All Episodes

 But we can call a national emergency and build it very quickly.

-And uh it's another way of doing it.
+And it's another way of doing it.

 But if we can do it through a negotiated process, we're giving that a shot.

-If you want to be a part of the program, uh, it shouldn't really be a big question at all in terms of, and we now have even Democrats acknowledging and admitting that the president can declare a national emergency.
+It shouldn't really be a big question at all in terms of, and we now have even Democrats acknowledging and admitting that the president can declare a national emergency.

-I've gone over the facts and the figures and the amount of crimes, number of crimes that are taking place.
+I've gone over the facts and the figures and the amount of crimes, number of crimes that are taking place, but the president does have that constitutional right to do so.

 It's the National Emergencies Act of 1976.